ysglh/DeepVideoAnalytics/readme.md

 #### Documentation

-Documentation along with presentation and blogpost is being written in [/notebooks](/notebooks) directory.
+Documentation along with a tutorial are being written in [/tutorial](/tutorial) directory.
-For a quick overview we reocmmend going through the [presentation in readme.pdf](readme.pdf)
+For a quick overview we recommend going through the [presentation in readme.pdf](readme.pdf)

 #### Architecture, data & processing model
 ![Architecture](notebooks/distributed_intelligence/figures/system.png "architecture")